DMSC-Instrument-Data/nexus-sandbox/doc/notes.md

 ## MPI

-Loading from several processes does give a speedup for test files (*not* real files creates from a stream).
+Loading from several processes does give a speedup for test files (*not* real files created from a stream).
 Obtained 600-700 MByte/s with Lustre.

 ![Lustre load bandwidth](../results/dmsc-cluster-sample-file.png)